juansensio/competis/Contrails/README.md

 - encoders (resnet50, resnext50_32d, efficientnet, convnextv2, ...) https://huggingface.co/docs/timm/results
 - label smoothing
 - data augmentation (además de flips: cutout, cutmix, mixup, ...)
+    Data augmentation is applied during training to reduce overfitting: a scale factor is chosen uniformly randomly at each iteration, and then the image is scaled according to the scale factor, and a crop of the scaled image is used for training.
+We found this significantly helps overall performance.
+    SUBIR A 784 Y RANDOM CROPS DE 512
+    EN VAL, SUBIR A 512
 - decoders (fpn, deeplabv3, ...)
 - tta
 - cv
 - ensambling